spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/configuring-debugging-in-devvm/configuring-debugging-in-a-devvm-below-version-91.md

 ---
-title: Configuring debugging in Vagrant with VM below version 91
+title: Configuring debugging in a DevVM below version 91
 description: This article describes how to set up debugging in your development environment for VM prior version 91.
 last_updated: Jun 16, 2021
 template: howto-guide-template